Gedevan-Aleksizde/HellishQuartJP/README.md

         * Default font for translated text is "Yu Mincho" (游明朝, one of standard Japanese font family for Windows OS).
 You can change the font at `OverrideFont` field in `AutoTranslator/Config.ini` file.
         * Some text may be trimmed because I can't change the size.
         * **I wish officially support for localization**
+        * If you want to build this mod by yourself, build the dependent two mods (XUAT and MelonLoader) following their sln files, then run `make-installer.ps1`